 A cleaner energy future with Gas Networks Ireland

-Ireland’s gas network is a vital national asset that generates 30% of primary energy, 40% of our heating and 50% of our electricity.
-Today, more than 680,000 Irish homes rely on the gas network to provide safe, reliable, flexible and affordable energy to meet their heating, cooking and power needs.
+Ireland’s gas network is a vital national asset that generates 30% of primary energy, 40% of our heating and almost 50% of our electricity.
+Today, more than 680,000 Irish homes rely on the gas network to provide safe, reliable and flexible energy to meet their heating, cooking and power needs.
 By gradually replacing natural gas with renewable, carbon neutral and ultimately zero carbon gases, such as biomethane and hydrogen, these same homes and more will be powered by increasingly cleaner energy.

 Biomethane, which began flowing on the network in 2019, is the first step to a cleaner energy future.
 Produced from agricultural and food waste, this renewable gas is structurally identical to natural gas and can be used in exactly the same way through the existing infrastructure, boilers and appliances, meaning homeowners will transition to this sustainable energy source and play their part in progressing Ireland towards a cleaner energy future, without changing a thing.Read the BER case study